grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 Although you might not need a heading for each table, headings are a good way to chunk information if you have several tables.

 Tables make the content easy to skim.
-Use headings or introductory paragraphs to explain to the reader what the information in the table is used for.
+Use headings or introductory paragraphs to explain to the reader the information contained in the table.

 ```
 |     |     |     |     |     |     |